Sujeewong, Queensland: Geography

 The Auburn River enters the locality from the north (Eidsvold West) and exits to the south (Auburn); it is a tributary of the Burrnett River.

 There are three state forests in the locality: Ballymore in the north, Sujeewong in the north-east, and Mount Auburn in the south-east.

-Apart from the forests, the land use is grazing on native vegetation.
+Apart from the state forests, the land use is grazing on native vegetation.